z390development/z390/doc/file_services.md

 1. When register notation is used for rba or rel, the register points to a field containing the value.
 2. rel is a fullword, maximum value 2,147,483,647 (2G - 1).<br/>
    rel is multiplied by BLKSIZE to get the rba.
-3. rba is signed 64-bit, maximum value...very big.
+3. rba is signed 64-bit value.

 #### Usage